Tea: Southern Malt

 The second cup is just as satisfying as the first.
 It is full-bodied, not quite as aromatic, but pleasant.
 I also found that I was able to get three steeps out of this tea, although the third was a bit thin.
 I think I ideally preferred using two steeps, the first 4-5 minutes, the second very long.
 Alternatively, you could use more leaf and easily get 3 briefer steeps.

-This is a very pricey tea but I thought it was exceptional and worth it for a splurge, especially since it resteeps unusually well for a black tea.
+This is a pricey tea but I thought it was exceptional and worth it for a splurge, especially since it resteeps unusually well for a black tea.